 My father is a first generation American-Italian.
 However in a ridiculously biased way and forgetting the America factor; he somehow thinks he is 100% Italian.
-But his DNA revels that he is a J clade Homo sapien; originating in Sudan or Ethiopia more than 10,000 years ago; with subsequent migrations to the Middle East, then to Crete, then to Greece and finally then to Italy.
+But his DNA revels that he is a J clade Homo sapien; originating in Sudan or Ethiopia more than 10,000 years ago; with subsequent migrations to the Middle East, then to Crete, then to Greece and finally ending in Italy.
 Additionally he might be a small percent Jewish; possibly originating with Y Chromosomal Aaron, the brother of Moses.
-None the less, far from being ”out of Africa,” as far as he is concerned, the sun only rises and sets on good old Italia.
+Nonetheless, far from being ”out of Africa,” as far as he is concerned, the sun only rises and sets on good old Italia.

 Now at 99 years old, Salvatore was the youngest of three other siblings, Rose, Michael, and Katherine.

-His father, Erberto, (Albert) booked passage to America from Italy in the early 1900’s in order escape the hardship of old world poverty.
+His father, Erberto, (Albert) booked passage to America from Italy in the early 1900’s to escape the hardship of old world poverty.